Hal Ketchum: Career

 In 1994, Ketchum released the album Every Little Word.
 Five singles were issued from the album.
 Ketchum wrote the first two singles, "(Tonight We Just Might) Fall in Love Again" and "That's What I Get for Losin' You", with former NRBQ member Al Anderson.
 These peaked at numbers 20 and 22 on Hot Country Songs in 1994, respectively.
 After it came Ketchum's last top-ten hit "Stay Forever", which he wrote with Benmont Tench; the title track and its B-side, "Trail of Tears", both fell short of the top 40.
 Ketchum was also inducted as the 71st Member of the Grand Ole Opry in 1994.

 Two years later came a greatest-hits package titled The Hits.
 This album included the non-charting single "Hang In There Superman".
 Ketchum did not appear on the charts again until 1998, when he reached number 36 with a cover of Todd Rundgren's "I Saw the Light", from his next album, also titled I Saw the Light.
 Awaiting Redemption followed in 1999.

 He covered "If I Never Knew You" with Shelby Lynne for The Best of Country Sing the Best of Disney.
 In 2001, Ketchum released Lucky Man.
 This album included only one charting single in the number 40 "She Is".
 King of Love followed in 2004 with only the number 60 "My Love Will Not Change" to its credit.
 One More Midnight, released only in the United Kingdom, produced a number 47 country hit in the United States with "Just This Side of Heaven (Hal-Lelujah)".
 He followed with his final albums Father Time in 2008, and I'm the Troubadour in 2014.

 In total, Ketchum had six Billboard top 10 singles and sold five million albums.
-After he moved to Texas in 2010, he played in theaters and spaces including The Birchmere and Eddie's Attic.
-He played his last show at Gruene Hall.
+After he moved to Texas in 2010, he played in theaters and spaces including The Birchmere and Eddie Owen Presents - Red Clay Music Foundry He played his last show at Gruene Hall.